-Following the address transmission and after clearing ADDR, the I2C interface enters Master Receiver mode.
+Following the address transmission and after clearing ADDR, the ^{I2C} interface enters Master Receiver mode.
 In this mode the interface receives bytes from the SDA line into the DR register via the internal shift register.
 After each byte the interface generates in sequence:

-- An acknowledge pulse if the ACK bit is set - The RxNE bit is set and an interrupt is generated if the ITEVFEN and ITBUFEN bits are set.
+- An acknowledge pulse if the ACK bit is set - The hardware setting RxNE = 1 generates an interrupt if the INEVFEN and ITBUFEN bits are set.